 Here’s our best effort at answering questions about that process:

 Q: How many teams are in the tournament?

 Q: Who is on the selection committee?

 A: The current makeup of the Division I men’s ice hockey committee can be found at the Division I men’s tournament page.
 This page also includes a bracket (when available), lists (such as past tournament winners), and other data.

 A: The tournament is split into four regions — East, Northeast, West and Midwest — with four teams in each.
 The No. 1 seed plays the No. 4 in the first round, and No. 2 plays No. 3.
 The winners play each other in the regional final, with those four winners advancing to the Frozen Four.

 A: Each conference receives one automatic bid.
 Currently this includes six Division I conferences.
 The rest of the teams are selected through a series of mathematical and other criteria.
 Either way, there is no subjectivity in the process of selecting teams for the tournament.

 Q: How do you receive an automatic bid?

 A: Starting with the 2000-01 season, the committee elected to revert to the practice of awarding only one automatic bid to each conference.
-A conferences has the choice of how to award its automatic bid; all have elected to award it to its postseason tournament champion.
+A conference has the choice of how to award its automatic bid; all have elected to award it to their postseason tournament champion.

 Q: What was the “Colorado College rule”?